Bynaryman/wrapped_teras/README.md

 ## Introduction

 TERAS is a command line generator that produces kernel to compute the BLAS level3 routine GEMM aka Matrix-Matrix Multiplication (MMM).
 It focuses on arithmetic aspects to be able to save power consumption while offering more precise and reproducible results.
 The original design targets FPGAs even if it is target agnostic.
-One of the design choice was a heavy use of flip flops as they are present in good quantity in mdoern FPGAs ( ~2x than LUTs).
+One of the design choice was a heavy use of flip flops as they are present in good quantity in modern FPGAs ( ~2x than LUTs).
 That is why there is a paragraph on FPGA evaluation and one for the mpw5 adaptation.

 ## Generator Overview